Facilities & Services

 STFC researcher wins highly competitive Fellowship award

 STFC RAL Space researcher Dr Elin McCormack today receives a Dorothy Hodgkin Fellowship from the Royal Society, for her work on remote sensing of atmospheric electric field strength.
-She is one of just nine researchers selected for one of these highly com
+She is one of just nine researchers selected.

 Solar Storm Watch